-Where subcontractors wish to utilise their own documents or processes for site work, these must be submitted to the SCEE HSE Manager to assess alignment with project requirements prior to use on site.
+Where subcontractors wish to utilise their own documents or processes for site work, these must be submitted to the SCEE Project HSE Manager to assess alignment with project requirements prior to use on site.
 Subcontractors without processes that align with SCEE or project requirements will be required to utilise SCEE project systems.
-For the CBESS1 project, it is anticipated that major subcontractors may deliver HSE efficiencies and benefits to the project when using their own systems, provided these align.
-Minor subcontractors will be required to align with SCEE project requirements.
+For the CBESS1

-Refer: SCEE-BS-PRO-PRO-0004 Supplier and Subcontractor Selection and Review SCEE-OP-OP-PRO-0010 Subcontractor Management SCEE-BS-PO-TEM-0017 Subcontractor Questionnaire
+Refer: SCEE-BS-PRO-PRO-0004 Supplier and Subcontractor Selection and Review

+SCEE-OP-OP-PRO-0010 Subcontractor Management SCEE-BS-PO-TEM-0017 Subcontractor Questionnaire

-SCEE-OP-OP-LIS-0001 Subcontractor Management Checklist Structure and Responsibility
+SCEE-OP-OP-LIS-0001 Subcontractor Management Checklist Structure and

+Responsibility